miria00/MP-Bench/README.md

    - large:  n >= 100,000
 3. Non-Zeros (e.g., '83 nnz'):
    The total count of non-zero entries in the constraint matrix A.
-   Note: Pure bound-constrained problems (like some CVXPY tests) may have 0 nnz

 Output Directory: ```./lp_benchmark_data/processed/{Category}/{Scale}/{InstanceName}.npz```